Mercury13/unicodia/Font-Source/Egyptian2/svg-my/rationale.md

 - 13514: 13513 + 2nd arm from 13466
 - 13516: 13514 + 134AA
 - 13518: 13510 + 0A + 19
+- 1351C: implemented from random hieros
+- 1351F: implemented from random hieros
+- 13520: 1F + water from 22
 - 13526: after 25
 - 13527: 28 + old 478
 - 13528: 29 + 79 + knee from captives